trailofbits/manticore/README.md

 ## License

 Manticore is licensed and distributed under the AGPLv3 license.
-Please [contact us](opensource@trailofbits.com) if you're looking for an exception to the terms.
+[Contact us](opensource@trailofbits.com) if you're looking for an exception to the terms.